-For safe packing and shipping you’ll need a box big enough to hold the MacBook contents, including accessories, and plenty of protective cushioning.
-We recommend at least an inch or two of space around each side of the contents and the shipping box you use to allow for bubble-wrap or other protective material.
+For safe packing and shipping, you’ll need a box big enough to hold the MacBook contents, including accessories and plenty of protective cushioning.
+We recommend at least an inch or two of space between each side of the laptop box and the shipping box you use.
+This allows for bubble-wrap or other protective material.

 Assuming you have the original box and accessories:

-Even though the 15 inch MacBook Pro is a few inches bigger than the 13 inch both are well accommodated by the same size shipping box.
+Even though the 15-inch MacBook Pro is a few inches bigger than the 13-inch model, both are well accommodated by the same size shipping box.
 A 17” x 13” x 5” box is just about perfect for shipping the laptop, original box, and plenty of bubble-wrap cushioning material.

 Recommended materials for packaging MacBook Pro: